sandain/ecosim/README.md

 ## USAGE

-You can use the shell script provided for your platform: `ecosim.bat` for Windows and `ecosim.sh` for Linux or OSX, or you can call the `EcoSim.jar` file directly with one of the following commands:
+You can use the shell script provided for your platform: `ecosim.bat` for Windows and `ecosim.sh` for Linux or OSX, or you can call the `ecosim.jar` file directly with one of the following commands:

         ecosim.bat [OPTIONS]
         ./ecosim.sh [OPTIONS]
-        java -jar EcoSim.jar [OPTIONS]
+        java -jar ecosim.jar [OPTIONS]

 The following command line options are available: